ruomengh/tdx-amber-idc-preview/README.md

 ![](./doc/devcloud_copy_ssh_command.png)

+**Note**: If you are connecting to Intel® Developer Cloud from your company Corporate Network, you will need to follow the section [Access from Corporate Network (optional)](#17-access-from-corporate-network-optional) below.

 **Note**: If the SSH command errored out for the option '-J', your ssh client version might be too old.
 Modify the SSH Command as per the format below and run.
-**WARNING**: If you are connecting to Intel® Developer Cloud from your company Corporate Network, you will need to follow the section [Access from Corporate Network (optional)](#17-access-from-corporate-network-optional) below.

 ```
 ssh -o ProxyCommand="ssh -W %h:%p guest@JUMP_HOST_IP " USERNAME@TARGET_IP
 ```